 Dr David Dunlop, Chair of Judges, Chief of Medicine, Regional Services, NHS Greater Glasgow and Clyde

-The QiC Oncology 2016 programme was funded by Bristol-Myers Squibb and supported by Beating Bowel Cancer, Breast Cancer Care, Cancer 52, Macmillan Cancer Support, mPharma, Patient Information Forum and The Roy Castle Lung Cancer Foundation.
+Quality in Care (QiC) Oncology supported by Beating Bowel Cancer, Breast Cancer Care, Cancer 52, Macmillan Cancer Support, mPharma, Patient Information Forum and The Roy Castle Lung Cancer Foundation.

 What is Quality in Care Oncology?